Leaderboard

 5 points

-Some people really liked Aquaman, starring Khal Drogo as Jason Momoa.
+6. Some people really liked Aquaman, starring Khal Drogo as Jason Momoa.
 After season one and before season two, John Bradley (Samwell Tarly) bumped into Mark Addy (Robert Baratheon) in a pub in Manchester.
 They were asking each other if they had any other work lined up, and both said no. Bradley said "Still, if it's nothing but Game of Thrones, that's a pretty good year".
-Addy replied "If it's nothing but Game of Thrones, that's a pretty good career".4 points
+Addy replied "If it's nothing but Game of Thrones, that's a pretty good career".

 3 points